-For four decades, the Renaissance City Winds has produced some of the country’s most innovative chamber music programming through collaborations with poets, actors, dancers, and other musicians.
+For over four decades, the Renaissance City Winds has produced some of the country’s most innovative chamber music programming through collaborations with poets, actors, dancers, and other musicians.
 Here are our most frequent current collaborators, as well as some of the most unique.

 is the principal harpist of Pittsburgh Opera and Ballet Orchestras as well as the Des Moines Metro Opera.
 An active chamber music performer, she is a member of both the janus trio, based out of Brooklyn, and the International Contemporary Ensemble (ICE).
 Ms. Wadden has been a prizewinner in numerous competitions sponsored by the Minnesota Orchestra (WAMSO), Ann Adams, ASTA, and American Harp Society.
 As a soloist she has appeared with the Minnesota Orchestra, the Skokie Valley Symphony, the Chicago Metropolitan Symphony, and the Northwest Symphony.
 She serves as a substitute harpist for the Minnesota, Pittsburgh, Houston, and Milwaukee Symphonies.

 is one of Chile’s most distinguished musicians, appearing as soloist, recitalist and chamber musician throughout South America, Switzerland, and the United States.
 Residing in Pittsburgh and teaches at Carnegie Mellon University, where she is co-director of the collaborative piano graduate program, she has released two CDs with Pittsburgh Symphony concertmaster Andrés Cárdenes.
 Her appearances with the Winds feature Mozart, French Impressionism, American, and 20th-century European repertoire.